sillvva/react-styled-flexgrid/README.md

 ## Breakpoints

-**react-styled-grid** allows you to specify different configurations for your grid and flexbox components for different screen sizes.
+**react-styled-flexgrid** allows you to specify different configurations for your grid and flexbox components for different screen sizes.
 The breakpoints used are as follows:

 | Breakpoint | Screen Width |
 |------------|--------------|